kputschko/r_tips/tibble/deframe/README.md

 We talked about **tibble::enframe()**, now we'll talk about its complement, **tibble::deframe()**.
 The help page tells us the function "converts two-column data frames to a named vector or list, using the first column as name and the second column as value."

 But what is this function actually doing?
-It converts a two-column table to a list, assuming the first column contains the names and the second column contains the values of each list element.
+Let's take a look.

-For example, let's define a list-table.
+To begin, we will define a list-table.

 ```r